cognizance-amrita/CognizancePT/source/_posts/Task-3.md

-If the virtual machine is stored on a virtual disk, this is often referred to as a disk image.
+If the virtual machine is stored on a virtual disk, it is often referred to as a disk image.
 A disk image may contain the files for a virtual machine to boot, or, it can contain any other specific storage needs.

 <br>

-<b><span style="color: #FF6363; font-size: 1rem;">How does Virtual Machine work?</b>
+<b><span style="color: #FF6363; font-size: 1rem;">How does a Virtual Machine work?</b>

 VMs work by the process called as Virtualization.
 Virtualization is the process of running a virtual instance of a computer system in a layer abstracted from the actual hardware.